RobertAdams313/PaycheckPlanner/README.md

-Plan every paycheck.
-See which bills land on it, what’s left, and what can wait.

 Paycheck Planner shows you exactly where each paycheck is going—before it arrives.
 Set your pay schedule, add your bills, and see which ones fall into each pay period.
 You’ll get a clear breakdown of income vs. bills and how much you’ll have left.

 What it does